 Accommodation overview:

-The recent renovation of Jenny's Croft, Elk Cottage and Glassonby Old Hall dating back to the 1600s, bring these 4 and 5 Star Gold Award winning barns and traditional Cumbrian long house back into habitation for the first time since 1764.
-They retain many of their original features including old ship timber oak beams, oak mullion windows, flagged stone floors, open fireplaces, stone staircases, stone walls, arched openings, original old fashioned door heights (some low) and terraced gardens and fields.
-All three properties are furnished throughout with antiques and incorporate solar hot water heating.
+Glassonby Old Hall is a Grade II listed, 5 Star Gold Award winning traditional long house.
+It is one of three luxury retreats in Glassonby, Cumbria, the other two properties being Elk Cottage (CU041) and Jenny's Croft (CU042) which adjoin Glassonby Old Hall, all three properties dating back to the 1600's.
+The recent renovation brings the Cumbrian retreats back into habitation for the first time since 1764.
+These holiday cottages retain many of their original features including old ship timber oak beams, oak mullion windows, flagged stone floors, open fires and stone staircases.
+All three properties are furnished throughout with antiques and incorporate solar water heating.

-Though Jenny's Croft is no longer part of a working farm, its position on one of the higher hills in the Eden Valley gives its gardens amazing views towards the Pennines and the rolling countryside that has seen this area in Cumbria declared one of the UK's designated Areas of Outstanding Natural Beauty.
+Though Hall Farm is no longer a working farm, its position on one of the higher hills in the Eden Valley gives it amazing views towards the Pennines and the rolling countryside that has seen this area in Cumbria declared one of the UK's designated Areas of Outstanding Natural Beauty.
+Glassonby is located about nine miles from Junction 40 off of the M6 and is easily reached by taxi from the station in the historic market town of Penrith (three hours train journey time from London).

-There are some great walks starting from the front door of Jenny's Croft including a walk along from Dale Raven along the banks of the River Eden, a walk to Lacey's Caves along the Eden River, a walk to the Long Meg Stone Circle (the second largest in England) and to the charming nearby Cumbrian village of Melmerby, where the nationally acclaimed organic Village Bakery and the Shepherd's Inn Pub provide great food and local beers (Dorris' 90th Birthday ale is highly recommended).
+Glassonby Old Hall is in an ideal location for an outdoor break in Cumbria, with numerous walks nearby leading to Lacey's Caves along the Eden River, to the Long Meg Stone Circle (the second largest in England) and to the charming nearby Cumbrian village of Melmerby, where the nationally acclaimed organic Village Bakery and the Shepherd's Inn Pub provide great food and local beers (Dorris' 90th Birthday ale is highly recommended).
+There is a village shop 1.5 miles from Glassonby, in Kirkoswald which also has two local pubs.
+Bicycles, locks and helmets are available for hire on site.
+Cycling route maps are provided and Glassonby is located along the popular C2C cycle route as well as having many quiet lanes in the local area which are ideal for cyclists.

 Find out more about Check availability of Book online

-15 Moorside in Haworth, West Yorkshire, North West England
+Benchmark Cottage in Haworth, West Yorkshire, North West England

-15 Moorside, Haworth, West Yorkshire, North West England
+Benchmark Cottage, Haworth, West Yorkshire, North West England

-Weekly prices from £0
+Weekly prices from £200

-Self catering accommodation in Haworth sleeps 5.
+Self catering accommodation in Haworth sleeps 4.

-Features include: • Pet friendly • Fishing near by • Golf near by • Pub near by • Easy Walking Access • Games Room • Cottage Sleeps 5
+Features include: • Garden • Fishing near by • Golf near by • Pub near by • Easy Walking Access • Short Breaks • Games Room • Cottage Sleeps 4

 Find out more about Check availability of Book online